magento/devdocs/README.md

 - 2.2.7
 - 2.3.0

+## View online

+The branch is built and pushed to the gh-pages branch manually.
-The branch that contains the deployed content is `archived-docs`.
+The gh-pages branch is deployed through GitHub pages to <http://magento.github.io/devdocs/>.

+## Build locally

-To build locally, you need Ruby 2, Bundler, and the following commands:
+To build locally, you need Ruby 2, Bundler 1, and the following commands:

 - to set up the project: